Archive of Important Notices

 The Situation: There have been a number of sightings recently of tarantulas and black widow spiders at the Canyon Country campus.
 While we don’t mean to alarm anyone, we do want to both advise and educate everyone about this development.

-The Background: We are likely seeing more spiders now that the campus is becoming more established and, as the temperature rises, these creatures generally become more active.
+We are likely seeing more spiders now that the campus is becoming more established and, as the temperature rises, these creatures generally become more active.

 As always, we try to live harmoniously with the wildlife that call the campus their home, but we must be cautious with the spider population.